DevoInc/python-sdk/docs/api/api.md

 ## Processors flags:

 By default, you receive response in str/bytes (Depends of your python version) direct from Socket, and you need manipulate the data.
-But you can specify one default processor for data, soo you receive in diferente format:
+But you can specify one default processor for data, soo you receive in diferents format:

 ```python
 from devo.api import Client, ClientConfig, JSON_SIMPLE